Eligibility & Satisfactory Academic Progress

 These standards serve to support a student’s ability to complete the degree in within 150% of the published length of the program.

 A student’s satisfactory progress is evaluated annually.
 Upon review one of the following statuses will apply:

 - Satisfactory: the student is achieving the course and credit progression standards required for satisfactory academic progress and can continue receiving aid.

 - Financial Aid Warning: the student is not meeting one or both minimum standards and may continue to receive financial aid for one semester of enrollment.
 The student will be required to meet SAP standards for the term.
 If not the student will be placed on financial aid suspension.

 - Financial Aid Suspension: The student’s performance and progress will be evaluated at the end of the warning term.
 Failure to meet minimum standards will result in the student being placed on Financial Aid Suspension.
 This means that the student will not be eligible for federal financial aid, state, all institutional grants, assistance, and any other types of scholarships unless specified otherwise; except half-tuition scholarship.
 Once standards have been met, the student will resume eligibility for federal financial aid, state, and all institutional aid based on current FAFSA status.

 In the event of extenuating circumstances, students on Financial Aid Suspension may advance an appeal to the Office of Financial Aid.
-Extenuating circumstances include personal injury; death of a relative, In such appeal, students are asked to address what contributed to their inability to meet SAP standards for the term; why they did not take proactive action; and to discuss how they plan to recover the GPA or credit completion ratio in the next term.
+Extenuating circumstances include personal injury or death of a relative.
+In such appeal, students are asked to address what contributed to their inability to meet SAP standards for the term, why they did not take proactive action, and to discuss how they plan to recover the GPA or credit completion ratio in the next term.

 Appeals are handled on a case by case basis.
 If an appeal is approved students will be notified in writing that the application has been approved, and provided criteria they must meet to be eligible to receive Federal Financial Aid beyond the probationary term.